 “Having a smiling, energetic personality as well as being self-motivated are two important qualities of Dispensing Opticians,” said Townsend.

 Adding to this notion, to be successful as a Dispensing Optician professionals should be kind, considerate and respectful.
 They will come in contact with a variety of customer needs and personalities, and will need to learn how to cater to each individual, determining between wants and needs.
 This means that a Contact Lens Dispenser will need to be calm, friendly and most importantly, helpful.
 Professionals in this role should genuinely want to help their customers find products which will enhance their quality of vision, and ultimately, their life.

 Most Dispensing Opticians work full-time schedules, but some do find and pursue part-time work.
 Depending on the employer, Contact Lens Dispensers may be required to work evenings or weekends, especially for department stores.
-Typically the offices of Optometrists and Physicians will also have some weekend hours as well.
+Typically the offices of Optometrists and Family Physicians and Pediatricians will also have some weekend hours as well.

-The field of opticianry is undoubtedly on the rise!
-From 2015 to 2026, employment of Ophthalmic Dispensers is projected to grow 15 percent – a rate much faster than the average for all occupations.
-This growth can be attributed to an aging population with greater visual needs, an increased rate of chronic diseases which in some way impact vision, and the ability for Dispensing Opticians to aide Optometrists by handling eyewear adjustments, fittings and customer questions.
+The field of optometry is undoubtedly on the rise!
+Over the next decade, employment of Ophthalmic Dispensers is projected to grow 7 percent – a rate faster than the average for all careers in healthcare.
+This growth can be attributed to an aging population with greater visual needs, an increased rate of chronic diseases which in some way impact vision, and the ability for Dispensing Opticians to aide Optometrists by handling eye wear adjustments, fittings and customer questions.

 The vast majority of Licensed Dispensing Opticians are employed by the offices of Optometrists for health or personal care stores.
 However, other Ophthalmic Dispensers are also employed by general merchandise stores, the offices of Physicians or are self-employed.
 The state with the highest employment in this occupation is California, followed by Texas, Florida, New York and Michigan.